Mr-Wood-CS/Computing_Science_Scotland/docs/SDD/01-Analysis.md

     * search the 2D array for the required itemID, based on the end-user input

     **Output**

     * if a match is found, the data (itemID, price, and number in stock) will correspond to the end-user input
     * if no match is found, a suitable message will inform the end user

     == There is the assumption that the data is being input from an external file, this is why it the price and quantity are part of input.==

-    == Also an assumption that a binary search is being used which is why the data is sorted first.==
+    == There is slso an assumption that a binary search is being used which is why the data is sorted first.==

 === "Scope"